-The Moving Orchestra's inception began at the very end of the summer of 2019, when six musicians came together for a friendly jam session in Joey's living room.
-Joey and Katherine, with the help of Carol and Thomas as dancers, began workshopping ways to produce engaging group-improvisation performances.
+The Moving Orchestra's inception began at the very end of the summer of 2019, when six musicians came together for a friendly jam session in Joey Chang's living room.
+Lim and Chang, with the help of Carol Chave and Thomas Woodman as dancers, began workshopping ways to produce engaging group-improvisation performances.
 Using a larger living space as a stepping stone, the ensemble started a monthly performance series, advertised on Groupmuse, in unusual venues throughout New York City.

 The ensemble is named "Moving" in reference to its performers moving as well as its programs being held in different venues, and "Orchestra" because of its multidisciplinary artists coming together as one.

 Based in New York City, Impromptuo is an innovative improvisation-focused duo made up of violinist Katherine Kyu Hyeon Lim and pianist Joey Chang.
 The duo has been commissioned and presented by Metropolis Ensemble, House of Yes, (Le) Poisson Rouge, Fifth Wall Performing Arts, and National Arts Diversity Integration Association in 2020.
 They have also performed as part of the Variousound Sessions 2020 Residency, and co-founded The Moving Orchestra in 2019.
 Though primarily trained in European classical music, Impromptuo draws influence from traditions of free jazz, experimental electroacoustic music, etc., and suggestions from you!